josephsmithberger/XogotDocs/Documentation.docc/Manual/migrating/upgrading_to_godot_4.md

 functions, both of which are removed in Godot 4.0.

-It's also a good idea to rename external shaders so that their extension is .gdshader instead of .shader.
-Godot 3.x supports both extensions, but only .gdshader is supported in Godot 4.0.
+It's also a good idea to rename external shaders so that their extension is `.gdshader` instead of `.shader`.
+Godot 3.x supports both extensions, but only `.gdshader` is supported in Godot 4.0.

 ## Running the project upgrade tool